 NATIONAL ELECTIONS: last: February 2019, turnout: 34.7%; next: 2023

 WOMEN IN PARLIAMENT (2015): representatives 5.5%, senators 6.4%

 LOCAL ELECTIONS: timings vary from state to state

-Nigeria is a federal republic with three tiers of government: federal (central), state and local.
-Although democratically elected local government is protected by the constitution and development areas and autonomous communities are created by individual state legislation, elected local government is lacking in around half the states.
+Nigeria is a federal republic with three tiers of government: federal (central), states and local government.
+Although democratically elected local government is protected by the constitution, and development areas and autonomous communities are created by individual state legislation, elected local government is lacking in around half of the states.
 At the state level, the relevant ministry of local government and chieftaincy affairs, or bureau of local government affairs, is responsible for the administration of state-level Acts governing local authorities.
 Local government exists in a single tier across all states.
-There are 768 local government authorities (LGAs) and six area councils.
+There are 774 local government authorities (LGAs) and six area councils.
+Following the 2015 local elections, 9.8% of councillors and 3.6% of chairpersons were female.
 The funds raised by taxes are collected by all levels of government, with local government being responsible for collecting licence fees for haulage, trade and motor vehicles.
 All revenue collected is pooled in the federal account which is in turn split across the three spheres of government.
-Approximately 20.6% goes to local government.
 The core functions of local government include pre-school, primary and adult education; public health; town planning; roads and transport; and waste disposal.

 Read the profile of the local government system in Nigeria.